TonyXiChen/CSC311_project/README.md

-# CSC311_project Estimating the student's quiz correctness using transformer
+# CSC311 project: Estimating the student's quiz correctness using transformer